15 Foods That Support Knee Cartilage (Naturally)

 Hear that creaking sound while stretching your legs?
-Yes, the warning sign that your knee cartilage is deteriorating, which may lead to more significant problems like arthritis in the near future.
-The ‘cushion’ that prevents our joints from friction is known as the cartilage.
-As we grow older or at times as we grow fatter, the cartilages deteriorate, and the joints start coming closer to each other, which means more friction.
+Yes, the warning sign that your knee cartilage is deteriorating may lead to more serious problems like arthritis in the near future.
+The 'cushion' that prevents our joints from experiencing friction is known as the cartilage.
+As we grow older or, at times, as we grow fatter, the cartilage deteriorates, and the joints start coming closer to each other, which means more friction.
 However, thanks to Mother Nature, there are a few foods that can help you improve your joint health by regenerating knee cartilage naturally.

 Before starting with the foods for your joint health, let us get a brief idea about the mysteries of our own body.